 or illegitimate firing practices.
 If you believe you were wrongfully terminated,

-then these laws are on your side when you seek legal representation.
-However,
+employment laws are on your side when you seek legal representation.
+However, proving

-proving that you were fired for an unfair reason can be complicated, which
+that you were fired for an unfair reason can be complicated, which is

 What Constitutes Wrongful Termination?